Three People Found Impaled On Crossbow Arrows In A Bavarian B&B

 They described the man as older, with a white beard that hung down to his chest, dressed formally in a suit.
 Both women were dressed from head to toe in black.
 None of the other guests reported hearing anything strange from the room.

-Passau police spokesman Stefan Gaisbauer spoke as a news conference to say they don’t believe anyone else was involved.
+Passau police spokesman Stefan Gaisbauer spoke at a news conference to say they don’t believe anyone else was involved.

-“Currently, there are no indications that anyone else participated in the deaths.”
+“Currently, there are no indications that anyone else participated in the deaths,” Gaisbauer announced.

 Gaisbauer said it is not believed that the three were related in any way based on the identification they shared at the front desk at check-in.
 He said that autopsies have been ordered, and the B&B is back open for business, with the exception of the room where the bodies were found.